-- "Were there any incidents or examples of behaviour contrary to the Dignity at Work Charter (link) that you would like to report or raise - Did you feel the event was safe and supportive of everyone attending, and that behaviour at the event was consistent with the standards in the Dignity at Work Charter (link)?"
-(Maybe a four point scale: very safe, safe, acceptable, unsafe)
+- "Were there any incidents or examples of behaviour contrary to the Dignity at Work Charter (link) that you would like to report or raise? - Did you feel the event was safe and supportive of everyone attending, and that behaviour was consistent with the standards in the Dignity at Work Charter (link)?"
+(Use a four-point scale: very safe, safe, acceptable, unsafe).

-Complaints procedures
+Complaints PROCEDURE